-Also, remember to say why you want that job and why you find it interesting.
-This will help you stand out as someone who is very interested in the job.
+Also, remember to say why you want that position and why you find it interesting.
+This will help you stand out as someone who is very interested in the position.

 Consider the interviewer’s concerns

-Put yourself in their shoes and ask yourself why they might not want to hire you.
-This way, you can prepare a defence as to why it would be a good idea to hire you.
+Put yourself in their shoes and think of potential reasons for not hiring you.
+This way, you can prepare a rebuttal to any concerns and highlight the reasons they should hire you.

 Prepare to be asked the common interview questions

-There are so how many possible interview questions that it’s difficult to know how you can possibly prepare?
+There are so many possible interview questions that it’s difficult to know how you can possibly prepare.

-Find a list of questions and try to think about which questions you’re most likely to encounter, given your age.
-Status and the position you are applying for.
+Find a list of questions and try to determine which are most likely to apply to you, given your experience in relation to the position for which you are applying.
 Here are some tough interview questions you may encounter for an FD job.

 Prepare your own questions for the interviewer

-For example, some good all-purpose question are, “If you could design the ideal candidate for this position from the ground up, what would he or she be like?” or “What do you think is the best thing about working here?”.
+For example, some good all-purpose questions are: “If you could design the ideal candidate for this position from the ground up?”, “What would he or she be like?”, or “What do you think is the best thing about working here?”.